-Based in Pune, India, the Corporate Office seeks to maintain and enhance Suzlon’s pre-eminent position in the wind energy industry in accordance with our corporate values of integrity, accountability, equity, transparency and environmental responsibility.
+Based in Pune, India, the Corporate Office seeks to maintain and enhance Suzlon’s leadership position in the wind energy industry in accordance with our corporate values of integrity, accountability, equity, transparency and environmental responsibility.

 To ensure that all group companies conduct their business profitably for stakeholders while adhering to the brand and the cultural core of the company, our corporate services head quartered in Pune: